 Mutual Limited Waiver of Liability

-Neither ARS nor you, nor either of our parent(s), affiliates, subsidiaries, and their respective directors, officers, employees and agents (“Group”) will be liable to the other Group for any indirect, incidental, special, consequential, exemplary, punitive or reliance damages (including, without limitation, lost or anticipated revenues, lost business opportunities or lost sales or profits, whether or not either Group has been advised of the likelihood of such damages) arising out of services provided by ARS or any of its Group.
+Neither ARS nor You, nor either of our parent(s), affiliates, subsidiaries, and their respective directors, officers, employees and agents (“Group”) will be liable to the other Group for any indirect, incidental, special, consequential, exemplary, punitive or reliance damages (including, without limitation, lost or anticipated revenues, lost business opportunities or lost sales or profits, whether or not either Group has been advised of the likelihood of such damages) or for any attorney’s fees (whether incurred in a dispute or an action against the other, or as alleged damages that any party incurred in any insurance coverage dispute, or otherwise) arising out of services provided by ARS or any of its Group.

 Insurance Producer’s Role and Compensation